Chuadanga District: Demographics

-According to the 2011 Bangladesh census, Chuadanga District had a population of 1,129,015, of which 564,819 were males and 564,196 females.
-Rural population was 822858 (72.88%) and urban population was 306157 (27.12%).
-Chuadanga had a literacy rate of 45.91% for the population 7 years and above: 46.88% for males and 44.93% for females.
+According to the 2022 Census of Bangladesh, Chuadanga District had 326,714 households and a population of 1,234,054 with an average 3.75 people per household.
+Among the population, 198,693 (16.10%) inhabitants were under 10 years of age.
+The population density was 1051 people per km2.
+Chuadanga District had a literacy rate (age 7 and over) of 71.20%, compared to the national average of 74.80%, and a sex ratio of 1031 females per 1000 males.
+Approximately, 24.37% of the population lived in urban areas.
+The ethnic population was 707.

-Muslims formed 97.46% of the population, Hindus 2.35%, and others 0.19%.
+In 2011, Muslims formed 97.46% of the population, Hindus 2.35%, and others 0.19%.
+There is a small population of 1,600 Christians mainly in Damurhuda Upazila.
+Many people from Nadia of India, Munshiganj and Chandpur, Bangladesh, Comilla settled in Chuadanga after 1947.

 The population of the district was 987,382 during the 2001 national survey with 50.82% male and female 49.18% compositions.

 Economy

 Most of this small district is dedicated to agriculture.
 Occupational distributions clearly show this with agriculture employing 68% of the labour force, while only 12% are involved in commerce.
 Total cultivable land amounts to 894.20 km2, of which 57% is under some sort of irrigation.
-Cotton is a cash crop grown in the district and in 2013, cotton was cultivated in 4149 hectares.
+Cotton is a cash crop grown in the district and in 2013, cotton was cultivated in 4,149 hectares.

 Besides agriculture the district is now experiencing industrial growth.
 Major industries include Zaman Group of Industries, Bangas bread and biscuit, Tallu Spinning mills Ltd, Khatun Plastic Limited, and Carew & Company Bangladesh Limited.
 Carew & Co (Bangladesh) Ltd (1933), which is situated at Darshana of Damurhuda Upazila of Chuadanga district.
 Sugar cane is cultivated in Darshana.
 Carew & Company has a distillery also which is the lone spirit producing plant of Bangladesh, Carew & Company Bangladesh Limited is an enterprise of Bangladesh Sugar & Food Industries Corporation (BSFIC).
 BSFIC is an autonomous body of Ministry of Industries.